ronnac/acevim/README.md

-# acevim
+# AceVim
-vim editor in the browser using ace
+- vim like editor in the browser using ace editor with vim keybindings
-pwa
+- PWA = Progressive Web App (installable)
-vibe coded by Claude
+- vibe coded by Claude
-:e or :o or Ctrl-O to open a local file
+- :e or :o or Ctrl-O to open a local file
-:w to save
+- :w to save
-try here: https://ronnac.github.io/acevim/
+- doubleclick for full screen, long press on ESC to quit full screen try here: https://ronnac.github.io/acevim/